tercen/webapp_lib/webapp_commons/context/frontend_developer/frontend.md

 When a new project must be created, follow the steps below:
 1. Create the folder that will contain the project
-2. Fetch  tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/main.dart@v2  from Github and add to the project
+2. Fetch  https://github.com/tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/main.dart@v2  from Github and add to the project
-3. Fetch tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/pubspec.yaml@v2 from Github and add to the project
+3. Fetch https://github.com/tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/pubspec.yaml@v2 from Github and add to the project
-4. Fetch tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/screens/home_screen.dart@v2 from Github and add to the project
+4. Fetch https://github.com/tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/screens/home_screen.dart@v2 from Github and add to the project
-5. DO NOT copy other tercen/webapp_lib files. do not copy any local files.
+5. DO NOT copy other https://github.com/tercen/webapp_lib files. do not copy any local files.
 6. Proceed with the remaining user instructions as needed.

 ## Data Models

 **Tercen Platform Models**
-- Use sci_tercen_client package models directly
+- Use sci_tercen_client package models and services directly
 - DO NOT redefine Project, User, Team, etc.
 - Example: `sci.Project project = sci.Project();`

 **UI Utility Models**
-- Use tercen/webapp_lib/webapp_commons@v2 IdLabel, TreeNode for UI-specific data
+- Use tercen/webapp_lib/webapp_commons@v2 IdLabel, TreeNode models and services directly
+- DO NOT redefine IdNode, ApiService, etc
 - Connectivity to Tercen platform already implemented in main.dart

 ## Performance & Testing